PRONATION VS. SUPINATION

 Contrary to popular belief, shoe wear isn’t a trusted indicator.
 The best method to determine your foot type/pace (and hence, the kind of shoe you need) is to go to a specialty running shop; and have a shoe pro watch you run.

 Many shops will make a video of you while running and offer a treadmill.
 Suppose you underpronate or overpronate or pronate generally.
-In that case, this will be instantly obvious (more so if a video is made), and the shoe specialist will fit you in the appropriate kind of shoe.
+In that case, this will be instantly obvious (more so if a video is made), and the shoe specialist will fit you in the appropriate shoe.

 Ask around if you don’t know of a shop!